Zanny Minton Beddoes

-Susan Jean Elisabeth "Zanny" Minton Beddoes (born July 1967) is a British journalist.
-She is the editor-in-chief of The Economist, the first woman to hold the position.
-She began working for the magazine in 1994 as its emerging markets correspondent.
+Susan "Zanny" Minton Beddoes (born July 1967) is a British journalist.
+She is the editor-in-chief of The Economist.
+She began working for the newspaper in 1994 as its emerging markets correspondent.

 On February 2, 2015, she became editor-in-chief of The Economist, and the first woman to hold the position.
 She is also a member of the board of directors of The Economist Group.

 Education and early life

+Minton Beddoes was born in Shropshire, the eldest daughter of a former British army officer and his German-born wife.

-Born in Shropshire, Minton Beddoes was educated at Moreton Hall School near Oswestry, and received a Bachelor of Arts degree at the University of Oxford, where she studied Philosophy, Politics and Economics (PPE) as an undergraduate student of St Hilda's College, Oxford.
-She earned a master's degree at Harvard University as a Kennedy Scholar from 1989 to 1990, and had the scholarship fully renewed for an additional year.
+Minton Beddoes was educated at Moreton Hall School near Oswestry, and received a Bachelor of Arts degree at the University of Oxford, where she studied philosophy, politics and economics (PPE) as an undergraduate student of St Hilda's College, Oxford.
+She earned a master's degree at the Kennedy School of Harvard University as a Kennedy Scholar from 1989 to 1990, and had the scholarship fully renewed for an additional year.